-You drive into a gas (petrol) station and without hesitation, fill your car’s tank with 91 rated fuel—unleaded, of course.
-And no way are you touching that E10 or E20, they’re dodgy and will mess with your engine!
-But do you really know what makes up the gasoline that powers your ride?
-Does it drive you crazy thinking if ethanol fuels will actually work with your engine?
+You drive into a gas (petrol) station and fill your car’s tank with 91-rated fuel—unleaded, of course.
+There’s no way you’re touching that E10 or E20, they’re dodgy and will mess with your engine!
+Do you know what makes up the gasoline that powers your ride?
+Are you curious to know if ethanol will actually work with your engine?
 Well, stop wondering as we break down the different petrol ratings, and how their chemistry affects the performance of your car!

 Table of Contents